microsoft/language-server-protocol/versions/protocol-1-x.md

 #### Code Lens Resolve

-The code lens resolve request is sent from the clien to the server to resolve the command for a given code lens item.
+The code lens resolve request is sent from the client to the server to resolve the command for a given code lens item.

 _Request_
 * method: 'codeLens/resolve'